ShinjanM/Graphene_Layer_Resistance/README.md

-# 4 probe measurements in bilayer sheets
+# Four probe measurements in bilayer sheets

 Calculating resistance of bilayer systems aprroximating them as a coupled network of resistors.
 Each layer is assumed to have uniform values for the value of each resistor element.
 The network and the four probes are as follows: